chargingthefuture/app/CURSOR_CONTEXT.md

 3. **Use shadcn components** - Button, Card, Badge, Form, etc. from `@/components/ui/`
 4. **Tailwind spacing** - Stick to 2, 4, 6, 8, 12, 16 scale
 5. **data-testid required** - Every interactive element needs unique test ID
+6. **Design spec source of truth** - Follow `design_guidelines.md` for colors, spacing, components, and accessibility.
+Never override without updating the guidelines.
+7. **External links must use confirmation dialog** - All external links that open in new tabs must use the `useExternalLink` hook from `@/hooks/useExternalLink` which provides a standardized confirmation dialog before opening links.

+### Shared Field Standards
+- **Country field (ALL profiles/apps):** Implement as a dropdown/select with a single, shared options source and identical ordering across the app.
+  - Use a shared list of countries (single source of truth) and a shared UI control so UX and data stay consistent if users update their country in different mini-apps.
+  - Do not use free-text inputs for country fields.
+  - Ensure backend schemas use consistent validation for allowed country values.

 ### Color Scheme:
 - Primary: Green (`#4ade80`)